 Causes of Contact-Related Cloudy Vision

 Contacts are meant to help you see better and improve vision, but in some cases, they can cause vision-related issues.
-Cloudy vision is when there seems to be a haze that is hard to see clearly through, and objects may not appear as clear as they should.
-One of the simple causes of contact-related cloudy vision is dirty or damaged contacts.
+Cloudy vision is when there seems to be a fog or haze that is hard to see clearly through, and objects may not appear as clear as they should.
+One of the simple causes of contact-related cloudy or foggy vision is dirty or damaged contacts.

 Contacts can be either soft or hard, reusable or disposable.
 Both can be defective in some way and have damage that may cause vision to be impaired.
 Soft contact lenses are more common than rigid, gas-permeable (RGP), hard contacts are, and soft lenses need to be disposed of on a regular schedule.